radiac/django-tagulous/docs/upgrading.rst

 Changes:

-* Drops support for Python 2
+* Drops support for Python 2 and 3.5
 * Drops support for Django 1.11 and earlier
 * Drops support for South migrations